-- a) The Chief of Police, within five (5) calendar days of receipt of the employee's appeal, will provide a written response and all documentation pertaining to the suspension without pay or demotion of the employee to the Vice President.
-The employee's personnel file may also be submitted to the Vice President if requested.
-A copy of the written response from the Chief of Police shall be provided to the employee. - b) Within ten (10) calendar days after receiving information from the Chief of Police, the Vice President will render a decision.
-The written decision will be mailed by regular mail and/or hand-delivered to the employee's last known home address.
-Each employee is responsible for keeping their Chief of Police notified of their current mailing address. - c) The decision by the Vice President for suspension without pay or demotion is final. - d) If the appeal of the suspension without pay or demotion is successful, the employee shall receive payment for wages lost as a result of the suspension without pay or demotion.
+- a) The Chief of Police, within ten (10) business days of receipt of the employee's appeal, will provide a written response and all documentation pertaining to the suspension without pay or demotion of the employee to the Vice President.
+The employee's personnel and department file may also be submitted to the Vice President, if requested.
+A copy of the written response from the Chief of Police shall be provided to the employee. - b) Within ten (10) business days after receiving information from the Chief of Police, the Vice President will render a decision.
+The written decision will be emailed to the employee's institutional address (if they still have access), mailed by regular mail, and/or hand-delivered to the employee.
+Each employee is responsible for keeping their Chief of Police notified of their current mailing address.
+If emailed, the employee must provide written notice of receipt of the email.
+If no written receipt provided within seven days, the written decision will be mailed and/or hand-delivered to the employee. - c) If the Vice President's decision concurs with the Chief of Police, that decision shall be final for all employees except as follows: if a license holder is the subject of the termination of employment the Vice President or the license holder may request the Office of Director of Police (ODOP) appoint an Appeal Review Board (hereinafter called Board) to hear the appeal.
+That request must be in writing and received by the UT System Office of the Director of Police within ten (10) business days after the license holder received notice of the Vice President's concurring decision to terminate the license holder's employment. - d) If the appeal of the suspension without pay or demotion is successful, the employee shall receive payment for wages lost because of the suspension without pay or demotion.
+If an appeal of termination is successful, the license holder shall be reinstated to the same or similar position and receive payment of back wages less any unemployment compensation insurance benefits received by the license holder after the date of termination.
+Employee benefits such as vacation and sick leave shall be credited back to the date of termination.